Apple wants to reward you for going to the gym

 At Crunch Fitness, goals are set each week and members can earn credits toward their membership—as much as $15 a month.
 The new program will start at 17 locations with plans to encompass all 350 locations nationwide by the end of the year.
 Going forward, Crunch Fitness will only purchase new cardio equipment that has GymKit as part of its offering, so that eventually all of its cardio equipment has that feature.

-Gyms do not have to pay to join Watch Connected.
+Gyms do not have to pay to join Apple Watch Connected.
 Apple says it is primarily interested in helping its users be active.
 But there may be another incentive for the company.
 In addition to giving Apple Watch wearers a more seamless experience at the gym, the new program may prove a boon for Apple Pay.
-Fitness centers that hook into Watch Connected must accept Apple Pay at their studios to participate.
+Fitness centers that hook into Apple Watch Connected must accept Apple Pay at their studios to participate.
 Having Apple Pay accepted at more fitness studios gives Apple more opportunity to cash in on transaction fees, a growing source of revenue for the company.
 Last year, CEO Tim Cook said there were more than 3 billion Apple Pay transactions made during the fourth quarter.

 Initially, the Connected Watch program will only be available at select locations for all of its brands, but will slowly be expanding throughout 2020.